-Turning to international evidence, a number of other studies have found a rise in markups, albeit somewhat weaker than De Loecker et al. (2020).
+Turning to international evidence, a number of other studies have found a rise in markups, albeit somewhat weaker than in De Loecker et al. (2020).
 Using Orbis data for 26 countries, Calligaris et al. (2018) found an increase in markups of around 4-6% over their sample period, 2001-2014, with a substantial acceleration after 2005.
 The vast majority of the increase is due to firms in the top decile.
-Another study using Orbis for 20 countries, Diez et al. (2019), also finds an increase of around 6% between 2000 and 2015, mostly driven by advanced economies.
-Diez et al. (2019) find that the overall increase in markups is driven by a within effect, mostly amongst the already high markups firms.
-Interestingly, while Diez et al. (2019) can replicate, using Orbis data, the finding from De Loecker et al. (2020) and Baqaee & Farhi (2020) that for US firms the rise in aggregate markups is largely due to reallocation, the reallocation component appears much weaker outside the US, again with the within component at the top of the distribution being key.
-Similarly, Burstein et al. (2020) using firm-level administrative data from France, decompose sector- and aggregate markups into a within and between components, finding that around 2/3 of the increase in markup is due to the within term.
-An exception appears to be Japan, where Nakamura & Ohashi (2019) found little increase in markups and no evidence of superstar firms.
+Another study using Orbis for 20 countries, Díez et al. (2021), also finds an increase of around 6% between 2000 and 2015, mostly driven by advanced economies.
+Díez et al. (2021) find that the overall increase in markups is driven by a within effect, mostly amongst the already high markups firms.
+Interestingly, while Díez et al. (2021) can replicate, using Orbis data, the finding from De Loecker et al. (2020) and Baqaee & Farhi (2020) that for US firms the rise in aggregate markups is largely due to reallocation, the reallocation component appears much weaker outside the US, again with the within component at the top of the distribution being key.
+Similarly, Burstein et al. (2020), using firm-level administrative data from France, decompose sector-level and aggregate markups into within and between components, finding that around 2/3 of the increase in markups is due to the within term22.
+An exception appears to be Japan, where Nakamura & Ohashi (2019) found little increase in markups between 2001 and 2015, and no evidence of superstar firms.
+This broadly agrees with the results from Fig. 4, which show only a small increase during this period.

-This finding is of importance because the dynamics of the joint distribution of markups and size is the main driver of the decomposition of TFP growth into allocative efficiency and technology which we use below.
-Because we have data only for the US, we cannot conclude, just because markups are also rising outside the US, that the decomposition would be similar there - one has to consider whether the rise is due to a within or between effect.
+This finding is of importance because the dynamics of the joint distributions of markups, size and productivity are the main driver of the decomposition of TFP growth into allocative efficiency and technology which we use below.
+Because we have data only for the US, we cannot conclude, just because markups are also rising outside the US, that the decomposition would be similar there.
 But to get to our own estimate of the contribution of changes in markups to the productivity slowdown, we first need to discuss the literature on misallocation and the evolution of productivity dispersion.